How to Paint a Brick Fireplace

 Safety Note

-You should always use personal protective equipment (PPE) when working on any project to avoid breathing in dust or getting any particles in your eyes.
+You should always use personal protective equipment (PPE) when working on any project to avoid breathing in dust or getting particles in your eyes.

-Step #2: Wash the Brick Clean
+Step 2: Clean the Brick Fireplace

-Now that you’ve removed all loose debris, it’s time to give the brick a deep clean to remove any accumulated soot or other mineral residue that could leach through your new paint.
-Try an all-purpose cleaner or a solution of soap and water.
-Be sure to spot test it first on a small side area to make sure it doesn’t cause any discoloration.
+Knowing how to clean a brick fireplace is essential before you start.
 To wash the front of the fireplace, thoroughly rub the cleaner into the entire brick surface with a sponge, then wipe it with a clean sponge and fresh water.
-If any soot or other residue remains, a degreaser or trisodium phosphate can also be used for a deeper clean.
+If any soot or other residue remains, a degreaser or trisodium phosphate can be used for a deeper clean.

 warning icon